tomas-fryza/avr-course/Labs/07-uart/README.md

 5. Compare measured ADC values with calculated ones.
 Program a routine to identify which push button was pressed according to the ADC value.

-## Clean project and synchronize git
+## Synchronize repositories

-Remove all binaries and object files from the working directory and push all local changes to your remote repository.
+Use [git commands](https://github.com/tomas-fryza/Digital-electronics-2/wiki/Git-useful-commands) to add, commit, and push all local changes to your remote repository.
+Check the repository at GitHub web page for changes.

-## Ideas for other tasks
+## Experiments on your own

 1. Use [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) and modify color and format of transmitted strings according to the following code.
 Try other formatting styles.